- Asthma & Allergy Foundation of America - https://aafa.org -

 Pollen Seasons in the U.S.

-April – June: Grasses [5]
+April – early June: Grasses [5]

 What Is a Tree Pollen Allergy?